Are you worried about ageism in freelancing? It’s a concern I hear from a lot of writers.

 You can also show you’re still relevant as a writer in how you market yourself.
 Take your head shot.
 I’m seeing loads of them still out there that look like they were taken 20 years ago in Montgomery Ward.

+- Subscribe to some top online newsletters and study their format and style.
+Why?
 I’m seeing newsletters that are bright yellow with blue lettering, and websites that are black with white lettering.
-I was asked to give feedback on a marketing newsletter for one older writer’s prospects this weekend that was written like it’s 1967 — stiff, formal, big words, no contractions, no subheads or bullets for scannability.
-If this is you, subscribe to some top online newsletters and study their format and style.
+I was asked to give feedback on a marketing newsletter for one older writer’s prospects that was written like it’s 1967 — stiff, formal, big words, no contractions, no subheads or bullets for scannability.
 If you can learn the writing tone of the 21st Century and update your approach, you’ll get a lot more of the better-paid gigs.
 Again, this is a ‘skill-ism’ problem you can overcome.

-On that website — you don’t have to say you have 30 years of experience.
+- Update your writer website or LinkedIn profile.
+You don’t have to say you have 30 years of experience.
 Say you’re seasoned or highly experienced.
 You can spin this the way you want.

 Remember, on the Internet, nobody knows your real age!
 No one can see you on an email, so if you think you ‘look old,’ maybe email and social-media marketing is for you.

 Ultimately, “I’m too old” is just another excuse.
-It’s on a par with blaming the economy (which has been great for years, in the U.S.), or that you live in too small a town, or any other excuse you use for not taking action to build your business.
+It’s on a par with blaming the economy, the coronavirus, or that you live in too small a town, or any other excuse you use for not taking action to build your business.

 You may think a prospect passed you over because you’re older, because of ageism in freelancing — but really, there could have been dozens of other possible reasons.